Cleveland Way - Thirsk to Swainby (★★★★★)

 Through the fields just past Boltby Scar

-But, from here we head on past the dilapidated High Barn, and then on to Sneck Yate Bank, where we cross a minor road, and head on towards Low Paradise Farm.
+But continuing on, we head on past the dilapidated High Barn - and then on to Sneck Yate Bank, where we cross a minor road, and head on towards Low Paradise Farm.

 Having passed Low Paradise Farm, we follow a farm drive up a bit of an ascent to reach High Paradise Farm - and here they operate a cafe that is open to horse riders, cyclists and walkers (you cannot drive here to visit the cafe).